 Qualifications for Godparents

-Becoming a godparent is not a title but a sacred commitment before God.
-Godparents become responsible in part for the spiritual growth and welfare of their godchild for the whole of his or her life.
-Because of this special responsibility, when choosing your child’s godparents please prayerfully consider who you would fulfill this special commitment.
+Becoming a Godparent is not a title but a sacred commitment before God.
+Godparents become responsible in part for the spiritual growth and welfare of their Godchild for the whole of his or her life.
+Because of this special responsibility, when choosing your child’s Godparents please prayerfully consider who you would ask to fulfill this special commitment.

 We understand.
 Spiritual support often reaches us from a variety of relationships.
 Those who are baptized Christians but who do not share the Catholic faith may sponsor a child as an official Christian Witness of the baptism, but only in conjunction with a Catholic Godparent that fulfills the above requirements.
 Whether both are Catholic or one Catholic and one other Christian, both Godparents must be Baptized.

 If you have questions, contact Angel at the parish office!